Okay. Roll up your sleeves!

 We'll start with the one on everyone's mind at retirement...Pricing.

-Put simply, Advantage plans are generally low or no cost plans.
+Put simply, Advantage plans are generally low or no cost plans depending on the area.

 This is the monthly premium you're paying to have the plan.